moan0s/garage-docker-ansible-deploy/docs/installing.md

 If your inventory file (`vars.yml`) contains encrypted variables, you may need to pass `--ask-vault-pass` to the `ansible-playbook` command.

 After installing, you can start services with `just start-all` (or `ansible-playbook -i inventory/hosts setup.yml --tags=start`).

+**Important**

+When all services are successfully started you need to configure the nodes (connect them and apply a layout).
+Use `ansible-playbook -i inventory/hosts setup.yml --tags=configure-garage`